city

 Symptoms that may indicate you have dandruff include:

-• Itchy scalp
+• Itchy scalp.

-• Flakes on the scalp and hair
+• Flakes on the scalp and hair.

 • No eggs or bugs on the head.

-Like a case of head lice, in many people dandruff causes itching.
-However, this type of itching will be more persistent and long-term.
-People have bouts with dandruff that may be seasonal, especially due to dry weather, and some people just may be more prone to having dandruff.
-In either case, you may notice itching when you have dandruff.
-Accompanying the itching will be flakes of dandruff or flaky skin on the scalp.
-It is seborrheic dermatitis that causes the skin on the scalp to peel off in dry and flaky small patches.
+It is usually seborrheic dermatitis that causes the skin on the scalp to peel off in dry and flaky small patches.
 Dandruff flakes are irregular in size and shape and fall off of the hair quite easily; these flakes are generally larger and more visible than lice nits.
-In addition, with dandruff, there will be nothing alive on your head.
+In addition, with dandruff, there will be nothing alive on your head, although dandruff flakes are loose, which can create the impression of movement.

 Dandruff Treatment

-The best treatment for dandruff depends on the cause.
-For dry scalp, try using a shampoo that provides more moisture or dandruff shampoos that can be purchased over the counter.
-Regular usage of an anti dandruff shampoo can help you manage your flaky skin which may be a chronic skin condition; there are several OTC anti dandruff shampoos on the market.
-When dealing with oil accumulation, as is the case with cradle cap, you can use a shampoo that is formulated for oily scalp.
-If the cause is due to an allergy, switch to a product that your hair and scalp are used to.
+When dealing with oil accumulation type of dandruff, as with cradle cap, you can use a shampoo that is formulated for oily scalp.
+If the dandruff is due to an allergy, switch to a product that your hair and scalp are used to.
 There are some home remedies that can also help ease the discomfort from dandruff or oily scalp.
-Dandruff will not get better with the use of over-the-counter lice remedies.

 Lice Treatment